EuroProofNet/europroofnet.github.io/_pages/grants.md

 [Accepted STSMs](../accepted_stsms)

-The next deadline for STSM proposals for the period **Feb-Oct 2022** is:
+The next deadline for STSM proposals will be in Oct 2022.

-- **1st July 2022** (notification 8 July): we are especially looking for applications from WG4 on the construction, management and (re)use of big libraries of formal proofs

 **What is an STSM?**